-- 1.1.
-Islington Council is responsible for ensuring that its business is conducted in accordance with the law and that public money is safeguarded and properly accounted for and used economically, efficiently and effectively.
-Additionally, the Council has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2.
-In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.
-The Council has approved and adopted a code of corporate governance which is consistent with the seven principles of the CIPFA/SOLACE framework Delivering Good Governance in Local Government 2016.
-A copy of the code is on our website, included in the Council's Constitution. - 1.3.
-This statement explains how the Council has complied with the code and also meets the requirements of Regulation 6 (Part 2) of the Accounts and Audit Regulations 2015 in relation to the publication of an Annual Governance Statement.
-In line with the CIPFA/SOLACE framework, this statement is "an open and honest self-assessment" of the Council's performance across all of its activities and: - Describes the key elements of the Council's governance arrangements, covering all corporate systems and the range of activities for which the Council is responsible; - Describes processes applied in reviewing their effectiveness, and - Lists actions proposed to deal with significant governance issues identified.
+- 1.1 Islington Council is responsible for ensuring that its business is conducted in accordance with the law and that public money is safeguarded and properly accounted for and used economically, efficiently and effectively.
+Additionally, the Council has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk. - 1.3 Corporate Governance is the term used to describe the system by which Local Authorities direct and control their functions and relate to their communities.
+The Council has approved and adopted a Code of Corporate Governance which is consistent with the seven principles of the CIPFA/SOLACE Delivering Good Governance in Local Government: Framework (2016).
+A copy of the Code is on the Council's website, included in the Council's Constitution. - 1.4 This statement explains how the Council has complied with the Code and also meets the requirements of Regulation 6(1)(b) of the Accounts and Audit Regulations 2015 in relation to the publication of an Annual Governance Statement.
+In line with the CIPFA/SOLACE framework, this statement is "an open and honest self-assessment" of the Council's performance across all its activities and: - describes the key elements of the Council's governance arrangements, covering all corporate systems and the range of activities for which the Council is responsible; - describes processes applied in reviewing their effectiveness, and - lists actions proposed to deal with significant governance issues identified.